You will gain an overview of the Python programming language after reading this article.

 Python’s syntax is very simple and easy to read, consisting mostly of English words.

 Creating code in Python is generally similar to teaching a child, and unlike other programming languages, no opening or closing brackets are required to specify the scope.

 Indentation (spaces or tabs) is used in Python to make the code more clean and organized.

 3. Interpreted Language

-Python code is not compiled, transformed to an executable file, and then executed simultaneously.
-Python is an interpreted language, which means that, unlike other programming languages, its code is executed line by line.
+Python is an interpreted language, which means that its code is executed line by line.
 This line-by-line execution also improves code debugging.